chatox/networks-science-course/practicum/ps08_communities.md

 * The ground-truth modularity using the given leaning, considering only the largest connected component.
 * The number of nodes in each component after applying the Girvan-Newman algorithm.

-You will notice that the results might be very insatisfactory and the graph is divided into a component having almost all the nodes and a component having almost none.
+You will notice that the results might be very unsatisfactory and the graph is divided into a component having almost all the nodes and a component having almost none.
 Why do you think this happens?
 Indicate this in your report.

 # References